veyselserifoglu/vscode-frappe-erpnext/README.md

-# A tutorial on how to set your Frappe + ERPnext dev environment like a senior.
+# Setting your Frappe + ERPnext apps with dev environment in vscode like a senior.

 # Table of contents